shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Mudrich whimpered and went off into the woods to find the stick.

-Coach Ynndor ordered Ersatzica to do a lot more exercises and pushed her to the point of exhaustion.
+Uncle Callustar ordered Ersatzica to do a lot more exercises and pushed her to the point of exhaustion.
 At the end of the hour, Ersatzica checked her scar again.
 It felt like someone ripping open a plushed animal.
 But so far, there was no blood.

 "Morning training complete!"
-Coach Ynndor howled.
+Uncle Callustar howled.
 "Done!"

-All the wolves ran over to the stairs and up to the village on the plateau.
+All the wolves were dismissed.
+They ran over to the stairs and up to the village on the plateau.

-Coach Ynndor held the trio back.
-"In about 3 hours, you three will join me for a special workout session to help Ersatzica catch up on all her years of missed training."

-The trio nodded and then they were dismissed.

-Ersatzica had gotten the stick back from Coach Ynndor and pointed it in a direction towards the river.
-"Mudrich, let's set up base over there!"

-"Why over there?"

-"Because I saw a rock over there that would make a great flat surface to work on."

-"Ok, Ersie, whatever you say."
-Mudrich picked up the cart and followed Ersie to the site.
+Ersatzica had gotten the stick back from Uncle Callustar and held it on the way back to her workshop.
+Once there, she examined the boots.
+They were clean and shiny, save for some minor dust, just the way she left them.
+The stick… the boots… the rock… She had to find out.
+There was a good chance that it was the fisher cat, and that he was friendly.
+She had to know.

+The next day, she brought the boots with her.

+“What are bringing those for?”
+Wryonin asked.

+Ersatzica shrugged.
+“Training.”

+“They’re very shiny.”
+Mudrich played with the mechanisms.
+Her face reflected in the red metal.
+The morning light made them sparkle.

+“Well, at least we’re on time today.”

+The trio did training together.
+Ersatzica managed to get in two ill-fated pushups this time.
+She still had to take a break on the trail, but this time Wryonin and Mudrich both waited for her.

+After training, Ersatzica ditched the group to go off into the forest alone.

+“Ersie?”

+Ersie stopped in her tracks.
+“Oh, hi, Muddy.”

+“Whatcha doin’?”

+“Just going to test something.
+Go on, I’ll catch up.”

+“Ok.
+See you later!”

+“Later, Muddy!”
+She waved goodbye.

+Ersatzica walked briskly to the site of the rock.
+She pulled the boots out their hiding spot and slipped into them.
+“I wish to be a cat!”
+She said to herself.
+Her wolfskin peeled off and she let it fall to the ground.
+Her paws slid the rest of the way into the boots, and she latched them.
+She tried talking, and found no sound came out.
+The boots were still working.

+She took a moment to bury her wolf skin under some foliage.
+Then she went to the rock.

+It was afternoon, and the sun was just overhead.
+She looked across the river.
+There was the outcropping.
+No fisher cat sat there, just like yesterday.
+And also just like yesterday, the boulder on this side of the river was completely unshaded, and quite warm to the touch.
+She approached it, putting out a hand to touch it, then pulled it back.

+How do I know for sure that this cat is friendly?
+What if it’s a trap?
+Cats are evil creatures, after all.
+It’d be totally like them to do something like this.
+Lead you astray and then take advantage of you.
+Ersie would be completely vulnerable, and have no way to escape.
+But if that was the case, why did he rescue her in the first place?
+Wouldn’t it have been easier to let her drown?
+She had to find out.

+She took a deep breath, and climbed up onto the boulder.
+It didn’t take long before a rock came sailing over the river.
+This time she grabbed it before it slid off the boulder.
+She held it in her hand.
+It had a smooth grainy texture.
+On one side, a cat’s face had been etched into it.
+This is definitely some kind of cat thing.

+The string jerked forward, nearly pulling Ersatzica off the boulder.
+She yelled to stop, but no sound came out.
+She held on, even as it pulled her off the boulder and into the water.
+Luckily, the water was swallow at this end.
+But she was on her knees, and didn’t have time to get up before the rock dragged her into the river.
+It dragged her into the deep part, and all the way across the river.
+The sand itched into her chest fur as she washed ashore.
+She let go of the rock.

+She spit out a ton of water, and took several frantic breathes.
+But she didn’t have time to catch her breath before something grabbed her hand and dragged her further up shore.
+She screamed, but silently.
+Finally, she was let go.

+She sat up and looked around.
+Right in front of her stood a cat.
+He stood on white toes and black legs.
+He wore a leather belt around his white belly.
+His white chin comfortably sat on his black face.
+His black ears stuck out from under his green, feathered hat.
+He extended an arm to her.

+“Welcome.”
+He purred.

+Ersatzica stared up at him, not sure what to do.

+# Scraps

 The dark grey granite rock was indeed rather flat for a boulder its size.
 It had plenty of space for about one or two of Ersie's projects.
 A very thin tree line separated it from the river bank, meaning Ersie had a great view of the river, and a little outcropping on the other side.
-A certain cat with a fishing pole might sometimes be visible there.
 Around the area were tons of trees with thick trunks that Mudrich liked to tie ropes to, for the purpose of raising a hammock.
 The trees also had a large canopy that provided cool shade to the work area.

 "This is a nice spot, Ersie!"
 Mudrich placed a hand on the trees, shaking herself violently.
 "These trees don't move.
 That's good!"